 Why does a leader need to be a change agent?

 Managing changes within an organization is no longer a momentary situation or a temporary condition wherein employees can be told that this too shall pass.
-Rather, change in any form needs to be positively embraced as a part of corporate culture.
-Apart from driving operational efficiencies, cost effectiveness and process enhancements, change management plays a much bigger role in the business fabric.
+Rather, change in any form needs to be positively embraced as a part of the corporate culture.
+Apart from driving operational efficiencies, cost-effectiveness, and process enhancements, change management plays a much bigger role in the business fabric.

-A change-driven leader would require to be proactive, pragmatic, passionate and productive.
-Most importantly, he/she should be a people’s person with the capability of communicating clearly and concisely.
+A change-driven leader would require to be proactive, pragmatic, passionate, and productive.
+Most importantly, he/she should be a people person with the capability of communicating clearly and concisely.
 Desperate times often call for desperate measures and who else can lead through these ups and downs except for a leader who is also a change agent.
-A good leader must ensure organizational readiness to changes, transformation and evolution.
+A good leader must ensure organizational readiness for changes, transformation, and evolution.
 At the same time, a successful leader who claims to be a change agent ensures to reinvent his/her own capabilities to prove the relevance to their evolved roles and responsibilities.
 They lead through examples that they set for themselves.

-Traits of popular leaders who are also change agents
+Traits of popular leaders who also change agents

-Knack towards flexibility: Leaders who are change agents always reinvent themselves and their capabilities.
+- Knack towards flexibility: Leaders who are change agents always reinvent themselves and their capabilities.
 They welcome changes in their personal and professional lives and are always open to new opportunities and learnings with a totally entrepreneurial attitude.
 They keep improving their creative instincts along with their logical thinking.
-They welcome flexibility, versatility and peculiarities.
-They have a great knack for connecting with people while having a deeper understanding about their experiences, behaviours and perspectives.
+They welcome flexibility, versatility, and peculiarities.
+They have a great knack for connecting with people while having a deeper understanding of their experiences, behaviors, and perspectives.

-Results-driven work approach: A leader effectuating change management ensures to work with a focus at their pre-decided and planned professional goals and business objectives.
-They prioritize their works according to urgencies, profitability and business requirements and ensure that each and every activity is measured against the results they achieve.
+- Results-driven work approach: A leader effectuating change management ensures to work with a focus on their pre-decided and planned professional goals and business objectives.
+They prioritize their works according to urgencies, profitability, and business requirements and ensure that each and every activity is measured against the results they achieve.
 A leader determines what the company should expect, how it should operate and interact to gain what it truly needs.